JiriChara/kindergarten/README.md

 }
 ```

-Kindergarten contains also some predefined governesses:
+Kindergarten has also some predefined governesses:

 #### German Governess